What's the difference between Blu-ray and DVD formats for watching movies at home?

 Are there any additional costs?

-The only additional cost is a $10 donation at each screening for a delicious supper, which includes a tasting plate, dessert, tea & coffee with (if we are really lucky) home made biscuits from our fabulous 10 star (our rating) cinema chefs Johnjon Hutcheon and Mark.
-The food is themed to the movie and is served prior to the screening and at interval.
+The only additional cost is a $10 donation at each screening for a delicious supper, which includes a tasting plate, dessert, tea & coffee with (if we are really lucky) home made biscuits from our fabulous 10 star (our rating) chef Terri Waller and her team at Sevgen.
+The food is themed to the movie with a bush tucker twist and is served prior to the screening and at interval.

 Where is the event held each month?